rbarbera/functional-reactive-programming-swift/manuscript/concepts.md

   }
 ~~~~~~~~

-## Reference

-Remember you can check [ReactiveCocoa reference](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/Documentation) for more information about previously explained concepts or any other points not covered at all in this section.
+I> Remember you can check [ReactiveCocoa reference](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/Documentation) for more information about previously explained concepts or any other points not covered at all in this section.